yuxqiu/yuxqiu/TEMPLATE.md

 ## Hi there <picture><img src="./assets/cowboy.png" alt="Cowboy Hat Face" width="25" height="25" /></picture>

-- 📖 I'm a MEng computer science student, a part-time Bibliophile 📕, Cinephile 🎬 and Traveller 🚀
+- 📖 I'm a recent MEng CS graduate, and a part-time bibliophile 📕, cinephile 🎬, and traveler 🚀.
-- 📍 I'm deeply interested in studying how systems work from the bottom up, and how secure systems can be constructed for the benefit of all.
+- 📍 I'm deeply interested in applied cryptography, system and security.
-- 👯 I look forward to collaborating on OSS/Research projects that involve complex systems and security!
+- 👯 I look forward to collaborating on OSS/Research projects that involve cryptography and security!

 ### How to reach me